glotzerlab/software/README.md

 to be used together, so we install it all together in one image and version it by date (YYYY.MM).
 Each image contains the latest versions of all installed software available at the beginning of that month.

-These images are hosted on the Docker Hub in the ``glotzerlab`` organization: TODO: link.
+These images are hosted on the Docker Hub in the [glotzerlab organization](https://hub.docker.com/r/glotzerlab/software/):
 This README is intended for Dockerfile image developers and those who wish to modify these images.

 To prevent combinatorial explosion of the number of images (i.e. multiple MPI versions combined with multiple CUDA versions), we only introduce new images where absolutely necessary to support a wide number of users.
 Supporting dozens